-- Ask the kids what they think goes into making a bird’s nest.
-Write the items on a piece of paper.
-Encourage them to think outside the box.
-If they suggest gum wrappers, for example, go with it.
+- Ask your kid what she thinks goes into making a bird’s nest.
+Write the items down on a piece of paper.
+Encourage her to think outside the box.
+If she suggests gum wrappers, for example, go with it.

-- Take them outside, either in the backyard or a neighborhood park, and start scavenging for the items that they mentioned.
-Encourage them to think about what in nature is pliable, what it is sturdy, and what a bird has access to out in the wild.
+- Take her outside, either in the backyard or a neighborhood park, and start scavenging for the items that she mentioned.
+Encourage her to think about what in nature is pliable, what it is sturdy, and what a bird has access to out in the wild.

-- Bring in the items and place them on a newspaper.
-Have the kids try to manipulate the grass and twigs and other items into a birds nest shape.
-Tell them not to worry if doesn’t look like a nest.
-The idea is to get them thinking about what kinds of things would make it hold shape.
+- Bring the items inside and place them on a newspaper (or, weather permitting, set up outdoors).
+Have your child try to manipulate the grass and twigs and other items into a bird's nest shape.
+Tell her not to worry if doesn’t look like a nest.
+The idea is to get her thinking about what kinds of things would make a nest hold its shape.

-- Encourage them to weave items together, like the pine needles and grass.
-See if they can just use their two fingers, mimicking a bird’s beak, to get items to stick together.
+- Encourage her to weave items together, like the pine needles and grass.
+See if she can just use her two fingers, mimicking a bird’s beak, to get items to stick together.

-- Have the kids display their nests outside in a tree.
+- Have your child display her nest outside in a tree.
 You never know, you might make a family of birds very happy to visit!